 - or to be guided through a series of exercises

 All our training documents are in tutorial style notes so they can be used to teach yourself at any time.
-These cover Microsoft Office, including Excel, Word, Powerpoint and Access, and work through from Level 1 (Essentials) through Level 2 (Intermediate) up to Level 3 (Hints & Tips, Advanced).
+These cover Microsoft Office (most have been updated to 2013), including Excel, Word, Powerpoint and Access, and work through from Level 1 (Essentials) through Level 2 (Intermediate) up to Level 3 (Hints & Tips, Advanced).
 These notes are also used in our taught training sessions.

 Booking on a Taught Training Session